 Making lifestyle changes such as losing weight, quitting smoking, eating a healthy diet, and managing stress can also make a significant difference to your arthritis.

+We proudly serve the greater Kansas City area.
 If you have joint pain, call Northland Orthopedics & Sports Medicine today to schedule a consultation or book an appointment online.